|This Worksman Newsgirl bike is rated for 500 lbs / about 200 Kg capacity. We wish|

 Old Mountain Bikes

 |old Hard Rock mountain bikes at Working Bikes, about $200|

 Cargo Bikes and More

 Our cargo bikes hold the grownup rider, 3 kids, backpacks, groceries, locks, and the weight of the bike itself.
 It all adds up to 400 pounds often enough and sometimes 500.
 A rider in this range plus kids and stuff might exceed the official rating on our Bakfiets but I doubt there would be much problem.
+In all this time, we have only broken one spoke on a Bakfiets so far.
 The Onderwater can probably take even more than that.
 Ask the dealer about it - JC Lind has lots of options for you and there are others linked on our cargobike post.

 These things are incredibly practical and you can use them for errands and shopping really easily in addition to carrying kids.
 Most on the market, with a good seat, will be fine.
 The manufacturers do list the weight capacities and the dealer will be able to find out.

 Depending on your needs, you may prefer a two wheeled bike like our Bakfiets Cargobike, which feels like riding a normal bike, or you might choose a trike instead, which is odd to ride over anything but perfectly level ground but holds itself up better while stopped.
 Look at our About Cargobikes page and our Cargo Trike post for most of the information we can offer about these bikes.